 6. SEP 09, 1914 to JUN 08, 1948 (34.5 years): George W. Shaver, Jr. & Lucy V. (Dovel) Shaver

-Per their 1910 agreement with the Dovels, the Shavers regained ownership after the passing of Lucy’s father.
-In 1918 or 1919 the family moved to a house in town leaving the stone house unoccupied for the first time in 130+ years.
+Per their 1910 agreement with the Dovels, the Shavers regained ownership after the passing of Lucy's father.
+In 1918, George, Lucy, and their three young children moved to a house in Harrisonburg with modern conveniences leaving the stone house unoccupied for the first time in 130 years.

 7. JUN 08, 1948 to MAY 18, 1956 (8 years): Homer R. Kline (1905-1997) & Goldie M. (Summers) Kline (1905-1998)

 By the time the Klines purchased the house it was known locally as "The Old Shaver Place."
 The house was unoccupied during this initial restoration phase.

 8. MAY 18, 1956 to DEC 30, 2002 (46.5 years): Frederick L. Holm (1924-2003) & Mary R. (Monahan) Holm (1927-2017)

 Four decades had passed since the Shavers moved out in 1918 and the house had fallen into disrepair to include complete collapse of the north wall.
 The Holms completed renovations and raised their three children in the old stone house, which they called "Mill Meadow."

 9. DEC 30, 2002 to PRESENT (17+ years): Dan Pinnell & Susan (Klender) Pinnell